 Format of the pixel provided by the camera.
 Use PixelFormat feature to select from a list of supported formats.
-(Not all formats are supported on all cameras.)
 Once a format is selected, the following values are derived:

 PixelSize provides the total size in bits of the image's pixel.